 There are several ways to access Grouse Mountain with a tour guide.
 Whether you opt for a small-group, private, or luxury tour, or simply buy an admission ticket to explore on your own, booking in advance is recommended.
 Grouse is a veritable outdoor playground, with everything from a wind tunnel, a glass-pod observation area, and a theater to ziplining, paragliding, disc golf, and skiing and ice skating as the seasons permit.
 The 1.8-mile (2.8-kilometer) Grouse Grind hiking trail runs up the face of the mountain, and is popular with locals and visitors alike.

 - Grouse Mountain is family-friendly, with special events for kids.

 - Local wildlife such as bears, wolves, owls, and other birds are common sights.

-Insider's Tip: The Grouse Grind trail goes one way only (up!), so be prepared with sturdy shoes and water, as it's a fairly difficult hike.
+- The Grouse Grind is a fairly difficult, steep hike and includes 2,830 steps.
+The trail goes only one way (up!), so be prepared with sturdy shoes and water, and check ahead for weather-related trail closures.

 - Most activities are included in the price of admission.

 Grouse Mountain is located in North Vancouver, across the Burrard Inlet and Vancouver Harbour from downtown.
 To get there by car, take Highway 99 north across the Lions Gate Bridge, exit in North Vancouver to Marine Drive, then turn left up Capilano Road.
 A complimentary shuttle runs from downtown Vancouver, as does the SeaBus and bus No. 236.
 Once there, you can ride the Grouse Mountain Skyride or hike the Grouse Grind to the summit.